No items found.

 1. Begin by asking simple questions.

-Depending on what specific CBT-related problems you seek to address, the questions you should ask will differ from one person to the next.
+4. Depending on what specific CBT-related problems you seek to address, the questions you should ask will differ from one person to the next.
 Once you have gotten to know them better through simple questions, slowly start asking questions related to their circumstance.
-Of course, just as a reminder, don’t be specific with the questions.
-Leave them open enough that they can expound on their answers themself.
+Your clients would likely not be invested enough if you ask them templated questions.
+However, that doesn't mean making your questions overtly leading; leave them open enough that they can expound on their answers themselves.

 Commonly asked questions

-Depending on the person’s mental health problems, Socratic Questioning can be used to help them reframe any negative thoughts and beliefs into more positive ones, which will help lead them to a better and more positive state of mind.
+Depending on the person's mental health problems, Socratic Questioning can be used to help them into cognitive restructuring and reframe any negative thoughts and beliefs into more positive ones, which will help lead them to a better and more positive state of mind.

 Can Socratic Questioning be used outside of CBT sessions?